Thick, creamy coffee smoothie perfect for waking you up and getting you started in the morning.

-- Coffee - This recipe is great to use up any leftover coffee you may have brewed.
+- Coffee - This recipe is great to use up any leftover cold coffee you may have brewed.
 Keep it in a container in the fridge and use it later for this smoothie!
-You can also use cold brew.
+You can also use cold brew coffee.
 No matter what you use, make sure the coffee is at least room temperature, preferably chilled.

-- Almond milk - You can use any of your favorite milk alternatives, like cashew milk, or regular milk, if you'd like.
+- Unsweetened almond milk - You can use any of your favorite milk alternatives, like oat milk, coconut milk, cashew milk, or regular milk, if you'd like.

 - Cocoa powder - The recipe notes you can use chocolate chips or cocoa powder.
 I prefer the cocoa powder for the best consistency and chocolate flavor.

-- Banana - The banana lends sweetness, thickens the smoothie, and gives it a nice velvety mouthfeel.
-For the best results, your banana should be frozen.
+- Banana - The banana lends natural sweetness, thickens the smoothie, and a creamy texture.
+For the best results, use frozen banana.
 I like to keep chopped frozen bananas in the freezer all the time for any last minute smoothie cravings.

 - Ice - The recipe calls for ice to help keep the smoothie thick and cold.
-I like to freeze coffee in my ice cube tray for extra coffee flavor.
+I like to make coffee ice cubes for extra coffee flavor.